 My sister and I visited Scotland for my birthday in 2018.
-We enjoyed the country so much, we’re headed back in 2020.
+We enjoyed the country so much, that we’re headed back in 2020 (*sigh* oh, c-flu).
+We’ve learned a few things over the years and here are our tips on “How to Plan a Trip”!

 In planning this trip, we already purchased the plane tickets, one of the biggest expenses, so we have a firm number on that cost.
 Plus the fees for a checked bag.
 I ran some numbers for car rentals, the price of fuel (right now is around $7/gal), ferry fees to and from the isles, accommodations, and long-term parking fees back in the US.